 Monday Wake-Up Call: Apple cracks down on Alex Jones and InfoWars, plus other news to know today – Info Advertisement

-Credit: via Youtube
+Credit: InfoWars via Youtube

-Welcome to Ad Age’s Wake-Up Call, our daily roundup of advertising, marketing, media and digital news.
+Welcome to Ad Age’s Wake-Up , our daily roundup of advertising, marketing, media and digital news.
 You can get an audio version of this briefing on your Alexa device.
 Search for “Ad Age” under “Skills” in the Alexa app.
 What people are talking about today: just cracked down on content from conspiracy theorist Alex Jones and his InfoWars platform.
 As BuzzFeed News reports, Apple removed five of six InfoWars podcasts from its iTunes and podcast app directories, including “The Alex Jones Show.”
 The only one that remains is “Real News With David Knight.”
 While YouTube, Facebook and Spotify have taken steps lately to penalize Jones for violating content rules, a BuzzFeed reporter tweeted that Apple’s approach is “a pretty significant move by a big tech company in that it treats Jones’ content as a whole rather than judging on a case-by-case basis.”

 What Apple says: The company “does not tolerate hate speech, and we have clear guidelines that creators and developers must follow to ensure we provide a safe environment for all of our users.”